auperatech/VMSS2.0/usage/K260_Kria_SOM/README.md

 ## Essentials for VMSS 2.0 and avaser
 ### VMSS 2.0 diagram
-To kick off with VMSS 2.0 for running video pipelines, let's understand its core components.
+To begin with VMSS 2.0 for executing video pipelines, let's understand its core components.
 As shown in the `VMSS2.0 Nodes Overview` below, a video pipeline in VMSS 2.0 can be divided in four components: `input`, `logic/application`, `post-processing`, and `output`.
 This structure underscores VMSS 2.0's flexibility, catering to a wide spectrum of input and output preferences to meet diverse operational requirements.

 <div align="center">
 <figure>